cytomining/pycytominer/ROADMAP.md

 ## Beyond v2 — Agentic Infrastructure

-**Goal:** Make pycytominer natively usable by AI agents as a set of composable, callable skills.
+**Goal:** Make Pycytominer natively usable by AI agents as a set of composable, callable skills.

-The fluent `CytoDataFrame` pipeline and the clean v2 API lay the groundwork for exposing pycytominer's capabilities as agent-callable tools.
-At this stage, individual pipeline steps (normalize, feature_select, aggregate, etc.) can be registered as skills that an AI agent can discover, invoke, and chain autonomously — enabling fully automated, reproducible profiling workflows driven by natural language or high-level objectives.
+The fluent `CytoDataFrame` pipeline and the clean v2 API lay the groundwork for exposing Pycytominer's capabilities as agent-callable tools.
+At this stage, individual pipeline steps (`normalize`, `feature_select`, `aggregate`, etc.) can be registered as skills that an AI agent can discover, invoke, and chain autonomously — enabling fully automated, reproducible profiling workflows driven by natural language or high-level objectives.

 This is exploratory and will be shaped by the broader ecosystem of agent frameworks and tool standards as they mature.